- About Us

-Celebrations of the July 26, 1990 signing of the Americans with Disabilities Act (ADA) by President George H. Bush will take place across the nation during the week of July 21-27, 2014.
+Celebrations of the July 26, 1990 signing of the Americans with Disabilities Act (ADA) by President George H. Bush took place across the nation during the week of July 21-27, 2014.

 The ADA and the ADA Amendments Act of 2008 (ADAAA) give civil rights protections to individuals with disabilities similar to those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
 The ADA and ADAAA also assure equal opportunity for individuals with disabilities for access to businesses, employment, transportation, state and local government programs and services, and telecommunications.

 This week there were two events that have the potential to further the rights and inclusion of individuals with disabilities into society here and across the globe.
 Wednesday, the President signed the Workforce Opportunity and Innovation Act, which will provide additional supports, training, and services to those with disabilities.

 Also on Wednesday, a Senate subcommittee passed the Convention on the Rights of People with Disabilities, to be considered by the full Senate.
 This treaty, already signed by 146 other countries, provides a standard of inclusion in society for those with disabilities.

 Celebrate and Share the ADA